Bicycling and Walking in Virginia

 USBR 1 Changes in Northern Virginia

-The alignment of USBR 1 was first established in 1982 along routes that at the time facilitated safe bicycle travel through the Commonwealth.
+The alignment of USBR 1 was first established in 1982 along routes that at the time facilitated safe bicycle travel.
 Due to new development in Northern Virginia, the original alignment was re-evaluated.

 The project study area extended from the 14th Street Bridge in Arlington County to the southern boundary of Prince William County.
 The summary report and a signing plan plan are provided below.

 The changes were submitted to AASHTO in October 2014 and subsequently approved.
 The new route is shown on the map below.